 Benthal School’s Special Needs Co-coordinator is Jill Joseph.
 Miss Joseph, who is a qualified teacher and holds Master’s Level National Award for Special Educational Needs Co-coordinator, can be contacted at the school to discuss issues regarding individual children, please ask the office staff to book an appointment for you.

 The school’s SEND provision is regularly discussed at full and curriculum committee governor’s meetings.
-Ms Jenny Stephenson is the governor with responsibility for SEND provision.
 The School has a SEND policy, which is reviewed every two years.
 Please click on the link below to see Benthal SEND policy, reviewed in November 2016.

 The school keeps accurate reports of additional or alternative provision for SEND pupils, and the progress of SEND pupils is is specifically discussed at pupil progress meetings, which take place half termly, and the SLT track additional interventions so they know that they are making a difference.
 Parents’ and pupils’ views are taken into account when planning support for SEND pupils and the school works in partnership with external agencies, who provide additional services for SEND children (specialized teachers, Speech and Language therapists, Educational Psychologist etc.)

 Please click on the link to see Benthal Special Educational Needs and Disabilities (SEND) information report 2016-2017 for more information